tianrui98/Cleaning-Bot-Game/README.md

 ## Programme Overview
 Vroomba is a cleaning bot that cleans the tile it sits on and the 8 adjacent tiles.
 It is initially placed in a room of dirty tiles and the goal of the game is to control the bot to move across a randomly generated room and clean all the tiles.
 My contributions to the team project are: RoomUtil.ml RoomGenerator.ml, RoomChecker, and various tests.

-To play the game, open the folder in terminal.
-First type ```make``` and Enter.
-Then call ```bin/vroomba play rooms.txt test.sol```
+To play the game, go the the folder's directory in terminal.
+First execute ```make``` command.
+Then execute ```bin/vroomba play rooms.txt test.sol```
+The user should use the keys `w`, `a`, `s` and `d` to control the movements of Vroomba on a screen and `q` to exit the game (in this case the results of all complete games should be saved to the file).

 ![Screenshot](interface.png)
-## Project Structure

-The code is split into three uneven parts.

-* `lib` is a collection of the data structures and algorithms we were studying in this class.

-* `runners` is a folder with a single runner file needed to start the Vroomba game.

-* `vroomba` is a folder, where most of the development took place.
+Additionally, the programme can perform 3 other tasks: solving a room, checking a solution, and generating a random room.

-## Your Tasks
+## Execution Modes

-The team's ultimate goal in this endeavour is to implement a tool suite for solving Vroomba navigation problems for arbitrary rooms.
-The suite is delivered as the executable runner, which, once compiled (into `bin/vroomba`) can be run from the terminal in multiple execution modes, depending on the first provided command-line argument.
 These are the runner modes and their corresponding additional arguments:

 * ```bin/vroomba solve input_file output_file```